JNjenga/RefCanvas/notes.md

 - Load from url
 - UI settings

-# Candidates for next spring
+# Candidates for next sprint
 - Better method for tracking item selection
 - Create a camera, panning, endless world

+## 27th Dec 2020
+- Create a view matrix
+- Panning using the view matrix
+- Deleting a selected item

 ## 26th Dec 2020
 - Dirty hack selection of items